To achieve a great Asado, you must take care of your grill and keep it in perfect condition.

 The true Argentine Asado as an authentic luxurious event that traditionally wouldn’t happen often.
 This gathering of friends family and loved ones for this special cuisine was an important highlight of the week month or even year.

-Argentineans have suffered under the burden of bad economic conditions for more than 2 centuries.
-This has meant that Asados are not taken lighlyt, and due to this many, a generation has passed down the ritual of preparing the grill and taking extra care in the preparation of the Argentine Asado.
+Argentineans have suffered under the burden of bad economic conditions for more than two centuries.
+This has meant that Asados are not taken lightly, and due to this, many generations have passed down the ritual of preparing the grill and taking extra care in the preparation of the Argentine Asado.

-Grilling doesn’t come cheaply, it takes time, effort, and resources to put on a true Argentine Asado experience, therefore understanding the basics of preparation will make your grilling session a spectacle that many will not forget.
+Grilling doesn’t come cheap.
+It takes time, effort, and resources to create a true Argentine Asado experience.
+Therefore, understanding the basics of preparation will make your grilling session a spectacle that many will not forget.

 Spending a few minutes cleaning your grill will make a world of difference to the end result of the Asado.
-A dirty grill can ruin the flavor of the Argentine “parilla” and also add extra grease to whatever you are grilling.
-Not to mention that it can smear the meat and give it not so nice appearance!
+A dirty grill can ruin the flavor of the Argentine “parilla” and add extra grease to whatever you are grilling.
+Not to mention that it can smear the meat and give it a not-so-nice appearance!

 Top tip alert: Make sure to clean the grill before removing the ash and coals from your Asado.

-If you have a traditional brick-and-mortar fixed grill, ideally you can clean it while it is hot so it will be easier to get the grease out of the steel.
-While the grill is still hot you can use a wire brush (see picture below) dipped in hot whatever or cold white vinegar.
-Thoroughly go over the entire grill to remove any grease that remains.
+If you have a traditional brick-and-mortar fixed grill, ideally, you can clean it while it is hot so it will be easier to get the grease out of the steel.
+While the grill is still hot, you can use a wire brush (see picture below) dipped in hot or cold white vinegar.
+Thoroughly go over the entire grill to remove any remaining grease.
 You will notice that the grease will drop through to the ash and coals, this will help soak it up making it easier to remove.

-If you have a loose rack you can put the rack onto the flames and let the flames burn off all the excess fat or grease.
+If you have a loose rack, you can put it on the flames and let the flames burn off all the excess fat or grease.
 This step will completely eliminate any remaining bacteria.

-Once you have brushed down the grill you can wipe it down with some old newspaper, cardboard, or paper towels.
-Make sure the grill isn’t too hot when you wipe it down!
+Once you have brushed the grill, you can wipe it down with old newspaper, cardboard, or paper towels.
+Make sure the grill isn’t too hot when you do this!

 Asado cleaning wire brush:

-Now that you have cleaned your grill it's important to remove the ash and coals from the Asado.
+Now that you have cleaned your grill, it’s essential to remove the ash and coals from the Asado.

 Once the coals are completely cold (this can take up to 12 hours if you are using Piquillin firewood), you can carefully remove them with a brush and coal shovel.

-Top tip alert: To avoid the ash creating too much dust you can lightly sprinkle some water onto the bed of ash and coals to consolidate it and avoid it from stirring up to much!
+Top tip alert: To avoid the ash creating too much dust, you can lightly sprinkle some water onto the bed of ash and coals to consolidate it and avoid it from stirring up too much!

-Remove the ash and coals into a bucket or cardboard box and make sure to brush down the corners of your grill to get it completely clean!
+Remove the ash and coals into a bucket or cardboard box, and brush down the corners of your grill to make it completely clean!

-I often get asked by my guest and community “What do you do with the excess coals and ash after your Asados?”
+I often get asked by my guests and community, “What do you do with the excess coals and ash after your Asados?”

 There are a few ways you can dispose of your coals and ashes after your Asados: